isomerpages/mccy-sgpo/_take-action/Partners Portal/Partnerships.md

 </td>
 <td rowspan="1" colspan="1">
 <p><a href="https://www.bagustogether.sg/" rel="noopener noreferrer nofollow" target="_blank">BAGUS Together</a> is
-the first-stop platform for changemakers and groundups, volunteers and ecosystem partners to provide and gain access to resources, networks and other forms of support to develop their groundup initiatives.</p>
+a first-stop platform for changemakers to gain access to resources, networks and other support to develop their groundup initiatives.</p>
 </td>
 </tr>
 </tbody>